 Cardiff Metropolitan University

 All degrees awarded by Perrotis College are validated by the Cardiff Metropolitan University, which, for 150 years, has been one of the most distinguished institutions of higher education in the United Kingdom.
-As an institution validated by CMU, Perrotis College can confer bachelor-level honours degrees, as well as other certifications, that are valid anywhere UK higher education degrees are recognized.
+As an institution validated by CMU, Perrotis College can confer bachelor and master level honours degrees that are valid anywhere UK higher education degrees are recognized.
 And, as with all accredited higher education degree programs in Britain, our degrees must meet the rigorous quality standards of the UK’s Quality Assurance Agency.

 Quality Assurance Agency